Patient Review Highlights

 - Loss of eyelashes or abnormal growth of eyelashes

 Regular cleaning of the eyes with warm water and abstaining from the use of contact lenses and eye makeup can help reduce irritation and manage the inflammation.
 Additionally, the doctor may also prescribe antibiotics or steroids in the form of pills, eye creams or drops.
 Artificial tears may also be recommended to patients exhibiting dry eye symptoms.
+If you wish to discuss about any specific problem, you can consult an Ophthalmologist.

 Are you losing your sight day by day?
 Does it make difficult to see you at night?
 Is this the onset of Blindness?
 Get to know about Retinitis Pigmentosa with these tips.